-‘Days Of Our Lives’ Spoilers For Thurs.
-March 15: Gabigail Opens Up, Chad Scared , JJ & Eli’s Line
+‘Days Of Our Lives’ Spoilers For Thursday, March 15: Gabigail Opens Up, Chad Scared , JJ & Eli’s Line

 — Days of our Lives (@nbcdays) March 8, 2018

 Eli is also affected by Lani’s choice to hide the fact that he is the baby’s father.
-However, he knows that JJ is a good guy and knows that he will give his child a good life.
-However, just because he and Lani are not a couple, it doesn’t give anyone license to say what they want about the mother of his baby.
-To this end, Days of Our Lives spoilers for Thursday, March 15, indicate that Eli will draw the line with his grandmother Julie (Susan Seaforth Hayes) and make it clear that he will not tolerate her being negative towards Lani anymore.
+However, he knows that JJ is a good guy and knows he will give his child a good life.
+However, just because he and Lani are not a couple doesn’t give anyone license to say what they want about the mother of his baby.
+To this end, Days of Our Lives spoilers for Thursday, March 15 indicate that Eli will draw the line with his grandmother Julie (Susan Seaforth Hayes) and make it clear that he will not tolerate her being negative toward Lani anymore.

 This week on #DAYS: Which of Abigail's three personalities will survive?
 The answer may lie beyond the grave… with Andre! pic.twitter.com/xhMahhLzE1